alanywang25/FRE-GY-7871A-Assignment2/README.md

 - `AI_USE.md` - completed disclosure of AI assistance.
 - `REPORT.md` - Markdown version of final report

-No source data are stored here.
 The notebook obtains public documents from Federal Reserve pages and market series from FRED/Yahoo Finance when `RUN_LIVE_COLLECTION = True`.
 It traverses the current calendar for 2021 onward and the Federal Reserve's historical-year pages for 2018-2020.

 ## Reproduce

-For the supplied Anaconda environment, prefer a conda solve so NumPy, SciPy, and Statsmodels binary extensions are built for one another:
+For the Anaconda environment, prefer a conda solve so NumPy, SciPy, and Statsmodels binary extensions are built for one another:

 ```bash
 conda activate <python-kernel-name>